A topic from the subject of Synthesis in Chemistry.

 Introduction

-Total synthesis is a branch of organic chemistry that focuses on the construction of complex organic molecules from simple starting materials.
-It is a powerful tool for the synthesis of natural products, pharmaceuticals, and other valuable compounds.
+Total synthesis is a branch of organic chemistry focused on constructing complex organic molecules from simpler starting materials.
+It's a powerful tool for synthesizing natural products, pharmaceuticals, and other valuable compounds.

 Basic Concepts